 - BackgroundExperimentYeast: AffyBatch object from an experiment to measure NSB and optical noise in yeast.

 - Setting the Stage for Reproducibility and Replicability in Science.
-Presented at Brandeis University Mar 22, 2017.
+Presented at Brandeis University on Mar 22, 2017.

 - On the widespread and critical impact of systemic bias and batch effects in single-cell RNA-seq data.
 Presented at the Boston Single-Cell Network Meeting in March 2016 (Boston, MA, USA), presented at the Joint Statistical Meetings Aug 2016 (Chicago, IL, USA), and presented at the Single-Cell Genomics Conference Sept 2016 (Hinxton, UK).